Ariunaa5000/BMI_Finalproject/README.md

 See file Dif_exp_genelist.csv

-### Characterize the genes with DAVID Bioinformatics Resources
+### Characterize the genes with DAVID Bioinformatics Resources and GeneCards

-As per class lecture.
+Added official gene symbol using DAVID and GeneCards.
+Explored gene functions.